 - State-of-the art teaching facilities.

-- The Family Nurse Practitioner (FNP) is an advanced practice role that provides direct patient care to all ages in a primary care setting.
-The Saint Louis University Family Nurse Practitioner program prepares practitioners with an understanding in primary health care which includes strategies to prevent disease and to promote health, assessing and managing acute and chronic health problems, consulting, and the referral process.
+- Family Nurse Practitioner: The Family Nurse Practitioner (FNP) is an advanced practice role that provides direct patient care to all ages with a primary care focus.
+The Saint Louis University Family Nurse Practitioner program prepares practitioners with an understanding in primary health care which includes promoting health and preventing disease, assessing and managing acute and chronic health problems, consulting, and initiating the referral process.
 FNP's look to the interplay of the family dynamic as the theoretical underpinnings of how they function and therefore, how and where they practice.
 FNP's emphasize quality relationships with patients, families and communities, education of patients and families, and coordination of services aimed at specific health outcomes throughout the lifespan.
 FNP's apply advanced knowledge and clinical skills in a variety of health care settings, including providing well-child care, prenatal care services, adult health, and geriatric care including those requiring skilled nursing services.
-FNP's work in a variety of settings including community health centers, hospital emergency departments and ambulatory care centers, retail clinics, businesses, physician offices, public health departments, health maintenance organizations, government facilities, independent nurse practitioner offices, and schools of nursing.
+FNP's practice in a variety of ambulatory settings including community health centers, retail clinics, businesses, physician offices, public health departments, health maintenance organizations, government facilities, independent nurse practitioner offices, and schools of nursing.
 FNP's are also well suited to rural populations where specialty care may not always be available.